 The Best Time to Enroll in a Prescription Drug Plan

-As an elective form of coverage, Medicare beneficiaries aren’t required to enroll in a prescription drug plan, but there could be significant penalties if you choose to pick up a plan later than your Initial Enrollment Period.
-This makes your Initial Enrollment Period—which starts three months before your 65th birthday and the three months following—the best time to enroll in a prescription drug plan.
+As an elective form of coverage, Medicare beneficiaries aren’t required to enroll in a prescription drug plan, but there could be Because Medicare prescription drug plans are an elective form of coverage, Medicare recipients aren’t required to enroll in one.
+However, there could be significant penalties if you choose to enroll in a plan later than your Initial Enrollment Period.
+This makes your Initial Enrollment Period—which starts three months before your 65th birthday and ends three months after—the best time to enroll in a prescription drug plan.

 If you go without prescription drug coverage for more than 63 days after your Initial Enrollment Period, a late enrollment penalty could be added to your Part D premium.
 Not only will the penalty be added to your premium, but you may have to pay this penalty for as long as you have a Medicare prescription drug plan.
 To avoid potential penalties and ensure coverage when you need it, you should consider enrolling in a Medicare prescription drug plan when you are first eligible for Medicare.